Gray-Stone/ME333-mechatronics/HW-cl12/HW.md

 see `p24.2_pwm.c` for code.

 ### c.
-Now remove the 1 μF capacitor and get another screenshot of Vout.
+Now remove the 1 uF capacitor and get another screenshot of Vout.
 Explain the difference from the previous waveform.
-Insert the 1 μF capacitor back into the circuit for the rest of the project.
+Insert the 1 uF capacitor back into the circuit for the rest of the project.

 The waveform without cap have a lot more amplitude from peak to peak.
 With cap, the sensor signal is filtered.
 Which result in almost flat reading.
 Without the cap, the voltage change is more obvious.
 ![Alt text](sensor-v-without-cap.png)